IntegriaNusaPrimera/workspace-icons/README.md

 # workspace-icons
-icons for workspace sidebar menu
+icons for workspace sidebar menu (copy the words after "icon-" and paste to the workspace setting)

 icon-resting
 icon-active